As of 1 of July 2021, Discogs is collecting Supply Of Goods VAT.

 If you have a business registered with VAT, you may be eligible for deductions.
 Deductions may be made on VAT that you pay when acquiring goods from other businesses that are also registered with VAT, which is called a reverse charge on VAT.
 You will need to check with your local tax authority or tax advisor to confirm your eligibility.

 Yes, private sellers will be charged.
-VAT rules dictate that anyone residing in Japan or the EU must be taxed for consuming our electronic service.
-Whether that’s upfront through Discogs or on your own by registering with VAT is up to you.
+VAT rules dictate that anyone residing in the EU, the United Kingdom or Japan must be taxed for consuming our electronic service.
+VAT is required for all sellers regardless of whether it is charged and collected upfront through Discogs or a seller manages their own VAT by registering with VAT.